Guerrero Jr. homers again, Blue Jays beat White Sox 5-2

 Blue Jays: RHP Edwin Jackson (0-0, 3.60 ERA) makes his second start for Toronto on Monday afternoon in the opener of a four-game series against Boston.
 LHP David Price (1-2, 3.75) goes for the Red Sox.

-White Sox: They have not named a starter Monday night for the opener of a four-game series at Houston.
+White Sox: They have not named a starter Monday night for the opener of a four-game series at Houston and likely will go with a bullpen day.
 Chicago was winless in seven games last season against the Astros, who will start RHP Brad Peacock (4-2, 4.01 ERA).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports